8 Heart-Healthy Superfoods

 Pomegranate Is a Heart-Healthy Fruit

 Many nutritionists call this superfood a wonder seed.
-Flax seeds are rich in fiber, omega-3 fatty acids and other essential nutrients that promote heart health.
+Flax seeds are rich in fiber, omega-3 fatty acids, proteins, calcium, magnesium, phosphorus and other essential nutrients that promote heart health.

 - Up to 70 percent of heart disease can be averted with the right regimen.